MIC-DKFZ/radioactive/README.md

 ## Installation
 1. Activate virtualenv of choice (with e.g. python 3.12)
-2. Download IntRaBench repository (clone or download and extract manually)
+2. Download RadioActive repository (clone or download and extract manually)
-3. `cd intrabench && pip install -e .`
+3. `cd radioactive && pip install -e .`
   (This will take a while to resolve dependencies -- A more constrained requirements file will be provided in the future)
 4. Done.

 ### Setting Environment Variables
 To use the benchmark, three environment variables need to be set:
-- `INTRAB_DATA_PATH` - Datasets will be downloaded into this and preprocessed in it.
+- `RADIOA_DATA_PATH` - Datasets will be downloaded into this and preprocessed in it.
-- `INTRAB_MODEL_PATH` - Model checkpoints will be stored here
+- `RADIOA_MODEL_PATH` - Model checkpoints will be stored here
-- `INTRAB_RESULTS_PATH` - Predictions and evaluation resulst will be located here.
+- `RADIOA_RESULTS_PATH` - Predictions and evaluation resulst will be located here.
-- `INTRAB_MITK_PATH` - (Optional) The path for the MITK executable, if not set the benchmark will auto-download and use the downloaded binaries of MITK instead.
+- `RADIOA_MITK_PATH` - (Optional) The path for the MITK executable, if not set the benchmark will auto-download and use the downloaded binaries of MITK instead.

 ## Usage
 To use the benchmark three steps need to be conducted: